top of page

 When you’re an owner-operator or small carrier, knowing who’s on your side—and what they actually do—can be confusing.

-Both play an important part in the movement of freight, but they serve very different functions in your business.
-Understanding the difference can help you avoid frustration, improve your workflow, and ultimately boost your bottom line.
+Two of the most commonly misunderstood roles in the trucking industry are freight brokers and dispatchers.
+Both play an essential part in the movement of freight, but they serve very different functions in your business.
+Understanding these differences can help you avoid frustration, improve your workflow, and ultimately boost your bottom line.

 What Is a Freight Broker?